bbeng89/bbeng89.github.io/_posts/2020-10-11-hot-springs-arkansas.md

 ![arkansas fog](/assets/img/destinations/arkansas/hot-springs/arkansas-fog.jpg)

-When I finally got to the campground the place felt like kind of a cluster, mostly from people trying to leave as I was pulling in and trying to get setup.
-Even though I showed up at checkout time on a Sunday, there was still only one site along the creek that was open (along the creek is the most popular spot).
+When I finally got to the campground the place was kind of chaotic, as a lot of people were trying to leave at the same time as a lot of people were arriving.
+There was only one site along the creek that was open (the most popular spot), even though I showed up at checkout time on a Sunday.
 This site was one of the more challenging ones I've had to back into because there was a big tree right on the corner of the site.
 Luckily one of the campground workers came over and spotted for me so we got it in there pretty quickly.

 ![campsite](/assets/img/destinations/arkansas/hot-springs/campsite.jpg)